joerivanarkel/AzureEventHub/README.md

 [![.NET](https://github.com/joerivanarkel/AzureEventHub/actions/workflows/dotnet.yml/badge.svg)](https://github.com/joerivanarkel/AzureEventHub/actions/workflows/dotnet.yml)

 # Azure Event Hub
-In this example I am Sending and Recieving messages with Azure Event Hub.
+In this example I am Sending and Receiving messages with Azure Event Hub.
 For this I used the: `Azure.Messaging.EventHubs`, `Azure.Messaging.EventHubs.Processor`, `Azure.Storage.Blobs` NuGet packages.
-I used Blob sotrage with the `EventProccesoorClient`, which will come up later on.
+I used Blob storage with the `EventProccesoorClient`, which will come up later on.
 I also used dotnet secrets with my `joerivanarkel.UserSecrets` package.

-Before writing any code i have created am Azure Event Hub nmaespace and a Storage Account in the Azure Portal.
+Before writing any code i have created am Azure Event Hub namespace and a Storage Account in the Azure Portal.
 Furthermore i created an Event Hub in the Namespace.
 In this example is how to work with the Event Hub.

 ## Sending Data to an Event Hub
 I firstly create a Batch of events I will be sending to the Event Hub, with the `EventDataBatch` object.
 I used the `EventHubProducerClient` i created earlier.
 Then i add 5 events to this batch.
 I send these to the Event Hub with the `SendAsync()` method.
 Finally i close the connection.